masoudmoghani/Docker-Spark/README.md

 The Jupyter notebook url/token is printed on the terminal, copy and paste the url in your browser to enter Jupyter environment.
 To veiw Spark master UI, access `localhost:8080` in your browser.
 Spark application UI can be accessed from `localhost:4040`.

-In your terminal press control+c twice to stop Jupyetr server.
+In your terminal press control+c twice to stop Jupyter server.
 Then type bellow command to tear down your cluster.

 ```bash
 docker-compose down